EASY VEGAN BLACK BEAN BURGERS

 - Preheat an oven to 400 degrees.
 Finely chop your bell pepper (you want them fairly small so they mix well into the burger batter) and place them on a sheet pan lined with parchment paper.
 Roast for 10 minutes, they will finish cooking later in the burgers.

 - Next, peel the potatoes and cooked them whole wrapped tightly in plastic wrap for several minutes until very tender in the microwave.
 Or, you can roast them if you like, but I don't recommend boiling them because excess water will get into them and make the burgers mushy.
 I probably wouldn't steam either.
 I like the microwave b/c it keeps them soft and moist and easy to mash.
 After the potatoes are cooked, mash them completely with a fork and measure out 1 full cup packed tightly and then leveled off.
 You may have a bit extra, so just eat it.
 Set aside.

-- Drain and rinse the black beans well.
-Let the excess water drain off or pat them some with a papertowel.
+Pat dry the drained beans with a papertowel.
 REMOVE 1 cup of the black beans and add them to a large mixing bowl.
 Add the remaining beans to a food processor.
 Add the reserved cooked (pre-measured) potatoes to the processor as well.
 Pulse until it all comes together in a sticky, thick mashed paste and basically all the beans are well mixed in with the potatoes.
 It should only take a few pulses.
 Don't over process it because all the starches from the potato will make them extra glue-y and hard to mix with the remaining ingredients.